JeanFrancoisRoy/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/WeekdayDifference-1.png)

 Yes, there are differences in activity patterns between weekdays and weekends.
-The person is starting later to become active during weekend probably because he sleeps more, also his most active interval is in the aftrnoon compared to the morning during weekday.
+The person starts slower during weekend probably because he sleeps more, also he is generally more active for the rest of the day and finally stops a little bit later.